dhruvshah/WeatherApp/README.md

 - More Unit tests

 ### Things to take in to account
 - Noticed some API error when getting location for `London, UK` city since `National Weather Service API` doesnot support it.
 This will be logged as error in getLocation API.
-Hence, removed the last location `London, UK`
+Hence, the last location `London, UK` doesnot get populated with data.

 ### Author
 Dhruv Shah